Indiana Jones Guns

 The development of this German battlefield classic is a fascinating one that will be covered below, but RIAC was especially pleased to sell this machine gun for a reason not often uttered in their halls: they've never sold one before.
 By May 2021, RIAC had sold several of the Type 2 versions with great success, but a Type 1 had never crossed their door.
 These early production models have several distinct visual cues that set them apart - such as their swept pistol grip and smooth flash hiders.

 However, they also differ from their later iterations by use of a forged receiver, where later examples would use stamped receivers.
 While the scope of this example was a reproduction, the gun was a bona fide war trophy, and had the paperwork to prove it.
 The Type 1 came with a 1946-dated Treasury Department Form 6 import application from a Captain John Starkweather.
 Quite the trophy indeed!
-One fortunate collector thought so as well, and the only Type 1 FG-42 that RIAC has sold to date brought an impressive $316,250 at the May 2021 Premier Firearms Auction.
+One fortunate collector thought so as well, but as impressive as this weapon's $316,250 price was, the final two entries on our most expensive machine guns list have set an even higher bar for the genre.

-All of these things combined to shorten the life of the FG-42, limiting its production, and making it even more appealing to future generations of collectors.
-It is estimated that only appropriately 5000 were ever manufactured with most being destroyed after the war with very few surviving intact examples know today.
-This phenomenal Type 1 FG 42 rifle broke RIAC's previous record when it sold for $411,250 in May of 2023.
+It is estimated that only appropriately 5,000 were ever manufactured with most being destroyed after the war.
+The few surviving intact examples know today demand lofty prices.
+The phenomenal Type 1 FG-42 rifle pictured above broke RIAC's previous record when it sold for $411,250 in May of 2023 and became the company's most expensive machine gun of all time.

 There you have it, collector friends: the Top 10 Machine Guns ever sold by Rock Island Auction Company.
 We’ll be sure to update this list from time to time and we shouldn’t have to wait long.
 With an extremely limited pool available, no hope of additional supply, and an expanding interest in the genre, machine gun values were destined to skyrocket.